 Policies and procedures are designed to ensure the safety of all GGC students, faculty, staff and visitors.
 They provide the framework for recording, reporting and responding to incidents and emergencies on campus.
 Please read them carefully.

-Copies of reports taken by the Office of Public Safety are available from the office usually within three (3) business days of the date the report was taken.
+Copies of reports taken by Public Safety are available from the office usually within three (3) business days of the date the report was taken.
 Copies of reports may be picked up in person, mailed or faxed.
 At this time, reports are not available through e-mail.
 Report fees are $.10 per page for reports picked up in person, or $1 per page for mailed or faxed reports.
 Report fees must be paid prior to the information being mailed or faxed.
 Reports to victims are free of charge.

 Georgia Gwinnett College is committed to providing an environment as free from crime and disorder as possible.
-When a violation of state law or city ordinances is committed, the College reserves the right to arrest and prosecute the person or persons responsible.
+When a violation of state law or city ordinances is committed, the college reserves the right to arrest and prosecute the person or persons responsible.